 Welcome to the community web-pages for the parish of Caverswall.

-The village of Caverswall is an ancient settlement, it is mentioned in the Domesday Book of 1086 and the parish was one of the first to be created in Staffordshire.
+The village of Caverswall is certainly an ancient settlement, it is mentioned in the Domesday Book of 1086 and the parish was one of the first to be created in Staffordshire.
+Caverswall Castle is a Grade I listed building, the current structure mainly dates from the 17th – century and incorporates elements which dates back to the 13th – century.
+St Peter’s Church is a Grade II listed building which was probably built by the owner of the castle in the 13th – century.
 People from the UK and many other parts of the world can trace their roots back to Caverswall.

 The local history pages examine aspects of this rich timeline stretching back over many years and the genealogy pages provide information for those with ancestors who lived in the parish.
 Amongst the new pages that are being prepared is the story of the small community of Benedictine Nuns who fled the French Revolution before making their home at Caverswall Castle.
 There will also be a major feature about the secret wartime activities at Woodhead Hall not far from the nearby town of Cheadle including previously unpublished information and pictures.
 Woodhead Hall was at the hub of a network of secret monitoring stations supplying information to Bletchley Park and the strategic command structure.

 20th Ocober 2016 – Staffordshire Police launch a campaign to help people to stay safe online.
 Click here to see a copy of the ‘Cyber Safe Staffordshire Poster’.

 20th October 2016 – ‘Fireworks and the Law’ a guide to the law received by the Parish Council.
 Click here to see a copy.